arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-streams.md

 [code](https://github.com/arialdomartini/without-mediatr/blob/master/src/WithoutMediatR/Stream/With.cs)

 ## Without MediatR
-With plain OOP, there's nothing special you have to change, other than returning an `IAsyncEnumerable` of results.
+With plain OOP, there's nothing special to change, other than returning an `IAsyncEnumerable` of results.
 The rest is already natively supported by C#:

 ```csharp
 interface IStreamHandler